OctopusDeploy/blog/blog/2023-12/using-azure-app-config-with-octopus/index.md

 - The name of the Azure App Config instance to retrieve the key/value from
 - The name of the key to retrieve

-An advanced feature of the step template offers support for retrieving multiple keys at once.
+An advanced feature of the step template lets you retrieve multiple keys at once.
 This requires entering each key name on a new line.
 A wildcard search is also supported using the `*` notation in the **Key Names** parameter.

 :::warning
 Note: Combining a wildcard search with custom output variable names is not supported.